s-h-a-d-o-w/node-tray/README.md

 # node-tray

 Another library for rendering a tray icon on Windows.
-(And it's feasible to support other platforms in the future.
-Unfortunately, I can only work with Windows at the moment.
-But PRs are welcome - see also "dev notes" below.)

 ## Usage